Jollywatt/typst-fletcher/src/main.typ

 ///  		}
 ///  })
 ///
-/// - label (content): Content for connector label.
-See `label-side` to control
+/// - label (content): Content for the edge label.
+See the `label-pos` and
-///  the position (and `label-sep`, `label-pos` and `label-anchor` for finer
+///  `label-side` options to control the position (and `label-sep` and
-///  control).
+///  `label-anchor` for finer control).
 ///
 /// - label-side (left, right, center): Which side of the connector to place the
-///  label on, viewed as you walk along it.
-If `center`, then the label is place
+///  label on, viewed as you walk along it from base to tip.
+If `center`, then
-///  over the connector.
-When `auto`, a value of `left` or `right` is chosen to
+///  the label is place over the connector.
+When `auto`, a value of `left` or
-///  automatically so that the label is
+///  `right` is chosen to automatically so that the label is
 ///    - roughly above the connector, in the case of straight lines; or
 ///    - on the outside of the curve, in the case of arcs.
 ///